 The answer to this question is up to you and the people that you live with.
 There are both pros and cons to using your home address as your Registered Office address.

-Firstly, using your home address as your Registered Office address is the cheapest and quickest solution on offer.
+Firstly, using your home as your Registered Office is the cheapest and quickest solution on offer.
 If you want to get set up fast and want the convenience, then this is a definite option for you.

 However, using your home address as a Registered Office address comes with many downsides that you need to be ready to accept, such as: